eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 3. Under **Subroutine-manager: Paths-local**, specify the paths of the folders containing subroutines.
    - **Tip:** We recommend that you specify relative paths from the workspace root.
 To obtain the relative path of a folder in your workspace, right-click it in the folder tree and select **Copy Relative Path**.
    - The folders are searched in the order they are listed.
 If two folders contain a subroutine with the same file name, the one from the folder higher on the list is used.
-4. Open a program or project.
+4. Open a file or folder.
    Subroutine support features are now enabled.

 If you specify your subroutine folders using absolute paths or paths containing `../` or `./`, the subroutine folders are not watched for changes.
 You might need to resolve names of recently added files in your code manually.